probcomp/Venturecxx/test/README.md

     - `puma-{meanfield,rejection}-inference-quality` are disabled
       because Puma does not implement those two methods (yet).

+    - `lite-{meanfield,func-pgibbs}-inference-quality` are disabled
+      because they have never passed.

     - `<backend>-misc-inference-quality` test methods we do not have many tests for, as well as combinations of methods.